 Benefits of Using the Weather Display in Your Setting

 Children are usually filled with a great curiosity for science, and what better way to engage them than by studying the weather and climate change as a basic introduction to scientific exploration.
 Use the Weather Display to help children develop a desire to learn about science and weather patterns.
-Extend their interest by briefly talking about and comparing the weather in your country with the weather in other countries around the world.
+Extend their interest by briefly talking about and comparing the weather in your area with the weather in other places around the world.

 Cues for Including Weather Observations in Your Daily Routine

 - In your science or pretend play area, include props for children to role-play weather reporters or meteorologists.
+Post the display nearby so they can move the pieces accordingly.

 - Promote science investigation by taking toys and tools, such as plastic magnifiers and binoculars, to outdoor activities.
+Invite children to update the display based on observations they made.